amcpherson/defuse/README.md

 deFuse now takes only paired fastq as input.
 To help create paired fastq files, the scripts `fq_all2std.pl`, `qseq2fastq.pl` are available for export and qseq formats, and the tool `bamfastq` is available for bam files.

+> Important!
+Using fastqs converted directly from a position sorted bam will cause performance issues.
+Difficult to align reads will end up in the same alignment jobs, resulting in a slower overall analysis.
+It is recommended that you sort your bam by read name before converting to fastq.

 ## How to run

 Running the deFuse pipeline is simple as running a single script.
 To run the deFuse pipeline, run `defuse.pl` from the scripts directory with the appropriate command line parameters.
 The parameters are listed below: